More results...

 The Trash Bash is an initiative dedicated to tackling plastic pollution and raising awareness about the harmful effects it has on marine ecosystems.
 By rolling up your sleeves and participating, you’re making a real difference for the environment while enjoying a morning at the beach.

-What to Expect at January’s Trash Bash
+What to Expect at the April Trash Bash

 What to Bring: